lukaspili/Mortar-architect/README.md

 ## Status

-The core API is stable and tested in several soon to be in production apps.
+The core API should be stable enough.
+Architect is implemented in several soon to be in production apps.
-Minor changes can still be expected, and there is no garantee for a backward compatibility until it reaches the 1.0 milestone.

 ## Author